Obesity and fertility: Polyendocrine metabolic ovarian syndrome

-Obesity in PCOS women amplifies hormonal and metabolic decline, therefore decreasing fertility and oocyte quality in women.
+Obesity in PMOS women amplifies hormonal and metabolic decline, therefore decreasing fertility and oocyte quality in women.
 In obese women, there is an increased level of insulin circulating the body because of the inability of the body to respond to insulin (insulin resistance).
 Increased insulin in the blood stimulates the ovaries to produce more androgens increasing the risk of hyperandrogenism that can interfere with the HPO Axis and result with the pathway mentioned previously.
-In addition, pregnant women with a history of insulin resistance caused by PCOS have an increased risk of gestational diabetes.
+In addition, pregnant women with a history of insulin resistance caused by PMOS have an increased risk of gestational diabetes.
 Obese women tend to have increased abdominal fat deposits, which is correlated with reduced menstrual frequency and fertility and increased insulin resistance.

-PCOS and obesity can have an effect on assisted reproductive technology (ART) outcomes.
+PMOS and obesity can have an effect on assisted reproductive technology (ART) outcomes.
 Some studies reported women undergoing in vitro fertilization (IVF) treatment tend to have smaller oocytes that can decrease their chances of a successful conception.
 Some studies have further indicated that even if conception is successful through ART, there is still an increase in miscarriage rates.

 Currently, therapy is aimed at improving insulin resistance so that hyperinsulinemia is reduced and ovulatory features in women are improved.
-According to recent studies, insulin-sensitiser drugs are the main type of therapy for women with irregular cycles that want to improve their fertility, although weight loss is normally the first step in overweight women with PCOS.
+According to recent studies, insulin-sensitiser drugs are the main type of therapy for women with irregular cycles that want to improve their fertility, although weight loss is normally the first step in overweight women with PMOS.